VIDEO TUTORIAL: How to compress / reduce the size of a 3D model in Blender (GLB, GLTF, DAE, FBX, OBJ...)?

 - Save the file

-Step 2: Reduce the Complexity of the 3D Model Using Decimation in Blender
+Step 2: Streamline the 3D Model Using Decimation in Blender

 Reducing the size of a 3D model involves decimating its meshes, which lowers the number of polygons while preserving the overall appearance.